ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-The Hidden Next.js Performance Killer: How Barrel Exports Are Secretly Destroying Your Bundle Size - <a href="https://javascript.plainenglish.io/the-hidden-next-js-performance-killer-how-barrel-exports-are-secretly-destroying-your-bundle-size-c56ce1563cef?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Ways to Share Data Between React Server Components - <a href="https://javascript.plainenglish.io/5-ways-to-share-data-between-react-server-components-e6c28cc47278?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `webendary`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>And the simple fix that could cut your JavaScript bundle by 40%
+<blockquote>React Server Components (RSC) introduce a new way of building React applications by allowing components to run on the server.
+However…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-How I Connected My React App to an AI Tool Server in 3 Lines — Thanks to useMcp - <a href="https://javascript.plainenglish.io/how-i-connected-my-react-app-to-an-ai-tool-server-in-3-lines-thanks-to-usemcp-9492eabfcb44?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+State Machines in React: The Missing Link to Predictable UI - <a href="https://medium.com/@hritvikom/state-machines-in-react-the-missing-link-to-predictable-ui-5a55ec33c3a8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nilupul Perera`**
+✍️ **posted by `Scripting Soul`**

-<blockquote>“Okay, picture this…” junior devs, lean in — here’s the story of a hook that actually cuts through the noise: useMcp.
-Just released, this…
+<blockquote>Non-members can read by clicking here.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-10 Proven Strategies to Make Your React App Blazing Fast  - <a href="https://javascript.plainenglish.io/10-proven-strategies-to-make-your-react-app-blazing-fast-990020f8d696?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Hooks Guide #4: จัดการ DOM ด้วย useRef, forwardRef และ useImperativeHandle - <a href="https://medium.com/@fardee.useng/react-hooks-guide-4-%E0%B8%88%E0%B8%B1%E0%B8%94%E0%B8%81%E0%B8%B2%E0%B8%A3-dom-%E0%B8%94%E0%B9%89%E0%B8%A7%E0%B8%A2-useref-forwardref-%E0%B9%81%E0%B8%A5%E0%B8%B0-useimperativehandle-5cb5af59a452?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `StackSnacker`**
+✍️ **posted by `Fardee Useng`**

-<blockquote>In today’s competitive web development scenario, performance is everything.
-A fast, responsible app not only improves user experience, but…
+<blockquote>ในบทความตอนที่ 4 ของซีรีส์ React Hooks Guide นี้ เราจะมาเรียนรู้การจัดการ DOM โดยใช้ useRef, forwardRef และ useImperativeHandle…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-How Frontend Connects to Backend with MongoDB using React, Node.js, and MongoDB - <a href="https://medium.com/@bhumulanandinireddy55/how-frontend-connects-to-backend-with-mongodb-using-react-node-js-and-mongodb-22a8a447f70b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Does Discord Use React or SolidJS?
+A Deep Dive into Their Frontend Stack - <a href="https://medium.com/@bhagyarana80/does-discord-use-react-or-solidjs-a-deep-dive-into-their-frontend-stack-7e2874c50198?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nandini Reddy Bhumula`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>In a full-stack web app, the frontend is what users see and interact with.
-The backend handles all the logic behind the scenes.
-And the…
+<blockquote>Discord has one of the most engaging and performance-sensitive user interfaces on the web.
+In this article, we explore whether they’ve…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Declarative vs Imperative Programming: What does it means? - <a href="https://medium.com/@mariaferreira.developer/declarative-vs-imperative-what-it-really-means-for-your-react-apis-eecd530435e4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React.js for AI Applications: Transforming Web Development with Intelligent Interfaces - <a href="https://medium.com/@saimoguloju2/react-js-for-ai-applications-transforming-web-development-with-intelligent-interfaces-24475f7ddd3b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maria Ferreira`**
+✍️ **posted by `Moguloju Sai`**

-<blockquote>Learn the difference between declarative and imperative APIs, and why declarative code makes your code cleaner and easier to maintenance.
+<blockquote>React.js has established itself as one of the most powerful and versatile JavaScript libraries for building user interfaces, and its…
 Continue reading on Medium »</blockquote>

+<h3>6. useState Deep Dive: TypeScript vs JavaScript for React Developers - <a href="https://medium.com/@vino7tech/usestate-deep-dive-typescript-vs-javascript-for-react-developers-ac610e27578f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vinotech`**

+<blockquote>Here’s a simple and clear example of using useState in React with Javascript and TypeScript for an Employee object.
+Continue reading on Medium »</blockquote>

-<h3>6.
-The Front-End Scalability Guide: Avoiding Chaos Before It Starts - <a href="https://medium.com/@hritvikom/the-front-end-scalability-guide-avoiding-chaos-before-it-starts-70e079e9af96?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+The Dark Side of Next.js: Why This Popular Framework Might Not Be Right for You - <a href="https://medium.com/@ignatovich.dm/the-dark-side-of-next-js-why-this-popular-framework-might-not-be-right-for-you-d121b59cd008?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dzmitry Ihnatovich`**

+<blockquote>Over the past few years, I’ve spent a good amount of time with Next.js — sometimes building small landing pages, other times getting deep…
+Continue reading on Medium »</blockquote>

+<h3>8.
+How to Architect Data Fetching in React for Real-World Apps - <a href="https://medium.com/@hritvikom/how-to-architect-data-fetching-in-react-for-real-world-apps-bc0814a762cb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Scripting Soul`**

-<blockquote>As our front-end grows, things that once felt smooth start to feel fragile.
-But with the right mindset and structure, we can build UIs that
+<blockquote>Fetching data is easy.
+Keeping it maintainable as your app scales — that’s where things get interesting.
+Let’s walk through the evolution…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Programmatic Navigation in Next.js with useRouter & Redirects - <a href="https://javascript.plainenglish.io/programmatic-navigation-in-next-js-with-userouter-redirects-426308564bf3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React.memo vs. useMemo: When to Use Which to achieve Maximum Performance - <a href="https://javascript.plainenglish.io/react-memo-vs-usememo-when-to-use-which-to-achieve-maximum-performance-bbcaf0609684?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Utsav Desai`**
+✍️ **posted by `Suhash K Kumar`**

-<blockquote>Master programmatic navigation in Next.js using useRouter and redirect.
-Learn client-side routing, role-based redirects, and real-world…
+<blockquote>Optimizing React apps isn’t just about writing code — it’s about writing smart code.
+Two powerful tools, React.memo and useMemo, can help…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-The Hidden Next.js Performance Killer: How Barrel Exports Are Secretly Destroying Your Bundle Size - <a href="https://javascript.plainenglish.io/the-hidden-next-js-performance-killer-how-barrel-exports-are-secretly-destroying-your-bundle-size-c56ce1563cef?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Ways to Share Data Between React Server Components - <a href="https://javascript.plainenglish.io/5-ways-to-share-data-between-react-server-components-e6c28cc47278?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `webendary`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>And the simple fix that could cut your JavaScript bundle by 40%
+<blockquote>React Server Components (RSC) introduce a new way of building React applications by allowing components to run on the server.
+However…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Understanding the use() Hook in Next.js 15 with React Server Components - <a href="https://medium.com/@sehouli.hamza/understanding-the-use-hook-in-next-js-15-with-react-server-components-4bde7c2f9740?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Redis in 2025: The Complete Guide for Modern Developers - <a href="https://medium.com/@rameshkannanyt0078/redis-in-2025-the-complete-guide-for-modern-developers-7ef54ac8a739?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hamza Sehouli`**
+✍️ **posted by `Ramesh Kannan s`**

-<blockquote>React 19 brings a cool new tool called the use() Hook.
-This little helper changes how we get data and use shared settings in our React…
+<blockquote>In the fast-paced world of modern web development, performance is king.
+Users expect lightning-fast responses, real-time updates, and…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Uploading Images from Next.js to a Laravel API with MySQL - <a href="https://medium.com/@sehouli.hamza/uploading-images-from-next-js-to-a-laravel-api-with-mysql-0ae5654a26cc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering SEO in Next.js: The Ultimate Guide to Get Maximum Output in 2025 - <a href="https://er-raj-aryan.medium.com/mastering-seo-in-next-js-the-ultimate-guide-to-get-maximum-output-in-2025-2ea8410e12ea?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hamza Sehouli`**
+✍️ **posted by `Er Raj Aryan`**

-<blockquote>This is a complete guide to handling image uploads between Next.js 15 (App Router) and a Laravel backend.
+<blockquote>SEO isn’t just about keywords anymore — especially for modern web apps built with Next.js.
+If your pages aren’t optimized for speed…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Part-2: Comprehensive information about the Content SDK for XM Cloud. - <a href="https://jhajaya.medium.com/part-2-comprehensive-information-about-the-content-sdk-for-xm-cloud-5e5022ded71a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. tRPC and the T3 Stack Explained: Why Type Safe Web Development Is the Future (2025 Guide) - <a href="https://rajeshdhiman.medium.com/trpc-and-the-t3-stack-explained-why-type-safe-web-development-is-the-future-2025-guide-2b49862768fa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaya Jha`**
+✍️ **posted by `Rajesh Dhiman`**

-<blockquote>In my earlier blog post on the Sitecore XM Cloud Content SDK, I discussed the initial version, 0.1.0.
-Shortly after, version 0.2.0 and…
+<blockquote>A practical deep dive into modern full-stack development with type safety, speed, and AI-readiness.
 Continue reading on Medium »</blockquote>

 <h3>6.
-How Simple Animations Can Make a Big Impact on Your Website - <a href="https://medium.com/@sushilmagare10/how-simple-animations-can-make-a-big-impact-on-your-website-26099460eb98?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Dark Side of Next.js: Why This Popular Framework Might Not Be Right for You - <a href="https://medium.com/@ignatovich.dm/the-dark-side-of-next-js-why-this-popular-framework-might-not-be-right-for-you-d121b59cd008?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sushilmagare`**
+✍️ **posted by `Dzmitry Ihnatovich`**

-<blockquote>Animations aren’t just for fancy websites or landing pages.
-Even subtle, simple animations can make your site feel smoother, more polished…
+<blockquote>Over the past few years, I’ve spent a good amount of time with Next.js — sometimes building small landing pages, other times getting deep…
 Continue reading on Medium »</blockquote>

 <h3>7.
-AI-Driven Next.js: From Component Generation to Fail-Safe Data Fetching - <a href="https://adhithiravi.medium.com/ai-driven-next-js-from-component-generation-to-fail-safe-data-fetching-4458a31c58e5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vite vs Webpack: Why Developers Are Ditching Webpack in 2025 - <a href="https://medium.com/@dev.piyushzala/vite-vs-webpack-why-developers-are-ditching-webpack-in-2025-8c0c2a696f77?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adhithi Ravichandran`**
+✍️ **posted by `Piyush zala`**

-<blockquote>As a software consultant, I constantly explore tools that enhance productivity and streamline development processes.
-Recently, I…
+<blockquote>For over a decade, Webpack has been the cornerstone of modern frontend tooling.
+It powered countless React, Vue, and Angular projects…
 Continue reading on Medium »</blockquote>

 <br/>